Robust Lagrangian and Adversarial Policy Gradient for Robust Constrained Markov Decision Processes: Related work

 \subsection{Other approaches to robustifying CMDPs}

 Other approaches propose techniques other than worst-case optimisation to robustify CMDPs.
 Some works assume that transition dynamics are known but the reward and constraint functions are not.
 For instance, Zheng et al. (2020) \cite{Zheng2020} have previously used a robust version of LP in the context of UCRL, which estimates an upper confidence bound on the cost and the reward.
-Another approach is to base the objective on the percentiles of the value and/or cost distribution.
-In this context, the conditional value at risk (CVaR) is an often-used metric; for instance, PG-CVaR and AC-CVaR \cite{Chow2014} consider a CVaR of the value function (in a non-constrained approach) and later approaches use the CVaR for defining a cost critic for the CMDP \cite{Yang2021,Zhang2023}.
+Another approach is to use the conditional value at risk (CVaR); for instance, PG-CVaR and AC-CVaR \cite{Chow2014} consider a CVaR of the value function (in a non-constrained approach) and later approaches use the CVaR for defining a cost critic for the CMDP \cite{Yang2021,Zhang2023}.
 Other works have also explored the use of Lyapunov stability to ensure safe exploration within CMDPs \cite{Chow2019}.
 Concepts of stability and safe exploration are complementary to RCMDPs, and indeed have been investigated in theory but not in practice \cite{Russel2022,Bossens2022}.
-Compared to these examplary approaches, the RCMDP framework focuses on the uncertainty in dynamics models, making it particularly useful when transition dynamics are estimated from observational data.
-When a baseline policy is available, one can rely on this policy instead of aiming for an analytic optimum whenever the uncertainty is too broad for a state-action pair.
-For instance, SPIBB considers safe policy improvement across the uncertainty set in the sense of guaranteeing at least the performance of a baseline policy \cite{Laroche2019}; as shown in Satija et al. \cite{Satija2021}, this approach can be extended to a multi-objective framework and then reformulated into a CMDP.
+Compared to these exemplary approaches, the RCMDP framework focuses on the uncertainty in dynamics models, making it particularly useful when transition dynamics are estimated from observational data.
+Other approaches define robustness guarantees based on an available baseline policy.
+For instance, SPIBB considers safe policy improvement across the uncertainty set in the sense of guaranteeing at least the performance of a baseline policy \cite{Laroche2019}; as shown in Satija et al. \cite{Satija2021}, this approach can be cast in a CMDP framework.